-Exploring the world using her mouth may seem like kind of doggy behavior for a human baby.
+Exploring the world using their mouth may seem like kind of doggy behavior for a human baby.
 It’s completely expected, though, and when you think about it, it makes a lot of sense.
-It gives her the chance to find out both the texture and the taste of a new object, all in one motion.
+It gives them the chance to find out both the texture and the taste of a new object, all in one motion.
 And when you’re a new person learning about the world, you’ll take your opportunities to multitask where you can get them.

 - Responds to rattle or bell: Beyond just big, scary noises, Baby is now picking up all sorts of audible stimuli.
-If you shake a rattle, or ring a light bell somewhere near Baby, it’s possible that she might pick up on the sound, and try to turn in that direction.
+If you shake a rattle, or ring a light bell somewhere near Baby, it’s possible that they might pick up on the sound, and try to turn in that direction.

 - Lifts head up 45 degrees: Baby is part of the way to a push-up!
-Around the end of the third month, babies are often able to raise their heads at a 45-degree angle from a position on her stomach.
+Around the end of the third month, babies are often able to raise their heads at a 45-degree angle from a position on their stomach.